RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - put to that person by an investigating official, who at that time, was performing functions in connection with the investigation of the commission, or possible commission, of an offence (s 89(1) refers).
       - For a serious indictable offence, s 89A provides unfavourable inferences may be drawn if A failed / refused to mention a fact that A could reasonably have been expected to mention in the circumstances existing at the time, and that is relied on in his / her defence in that proceeding (s 89A(1) refers).
         - AKA TELL THEM YOUR ALIBI
-      - Certain requirements such as a ‘Special Caution’ apply in relation to s 89A.
+      - Certain requirements such as a 'Special Caution' apply in relation to s 89A.
   - Silence at Trial
     - How does the law address the situation where the Accused elects to remain silent at trial ?
       - The Accused has the right to remain silent at trial and put the Prosecution to proof.
 Consequently he / she may elect not to give evidence or not call evidence on his / her behalf.
-      - As set out in s 20 EA, the Prosecution is not permitted to make comment about the Accused’s election not to give evidence.
-(Raises questions about what ‘comment’ actually means ????)
+      - As set out in s 20 EA, the Prosecution is not permitted to make comment about the Accused's election not to give evidence.
+(Raises questions about what 'comment' actually means ????)
-      - Under s 20(2) the Judge, or other party (not Prosecution), may comment on the Accused’s election but must not make a comment that suggests / infers that the Defendant is guilty of the offence. cf Weissensteiner v The Queen (1993) 178 CLR 217
+      - Under s 20(2) the Judge, or other party (not Prosecution), may comment on the Accused's election but must not make a comment that suggests / infers that the Defendant is guilty of the offence. cf Weissensteiner v The Queen (1993) 178 CLR 217
       - This section only applies in criminal proceeding for an indictable offence.
     - Evidence Act s 20 - Comment on failure to give evidence
       - (1) This section applies only in a criminal proceeding for an indictable offence.